 Welcome to Podcast Episode 62: Using Food Therapy To Help Your Dog Live a Healthier Life With Dr. Judy Morgan of Naturally Healthy Pets.
-On this episode, we’re taking a deep dive into what we feed our pets.
-Food is life, so what you feed your dog is going to make a big impact on them.
+On this episode, we’re taking a deep dive into what we feed our pets and how certain foods can impact your dog’s health and even be used as part of cancer treatment.

-In this episode, you’ll hear from an integrative veterinary medicine expert on how the right foods can help your dog live a longer, happier and healthier life.
-If you’re interested in learning more about pet nutrition, check out episodes 60, 57, 35 and 20.
-At the end of this conversation, you’ll also get inspiring advice on the entrepreneurship journey that we’re all on.
+In this episode, you’ll hear from Dr. Morgan who is an integrative veterinary medicine expert on how the right foods can help your dog live a longer, happier and healthier life.
+She also shares advice on natural flea and tick prevention.
+If you’re interested in learning more about pet nutrition and health, check out episodes 60, 57, 35 and 20.
+At the end of this conversation, you’ll also get inspiring advice on how to thrive on your entrepreneurial journey.

 Dr. Judy Morgan is a best-selling author, speaker, and certified veterinary acupuncturist, chiropractor, and food therapist.
 She currently operates two award-winning veterinary hospitals that offer an integrative approach combining holistic medicine with traditional Western techniques.